mgoldenbe/search-framework/mainpage.md

 ### The best of the two worlds {#s-configuration}
 The framework chooses the middle path in the above trade-off.
 Namely, in the parts of the framework not directly related to producing experimental results (e.g. the tools for analysis), flexibility is achieved by run-time techniques.
 Where the time quality of experimental results is at stake, the performance is considered critical and compile-time techniques are used.

-In the latter case of using compile-time techniques, flexibility is achieved by writing configuration files consisting of pre-processor symbol definitions.
-With rare exceptions, each symbol determines a behavior of the framework and will be used as a default template argument somewhere in the framework.
-The [video demo](https://youtu.be/QUBkkErdnFM) explains this mechanism using several sample scenarios.
-As mentioned in that video, the mechanism is complemented with several convenience features:
+In the latter case of using compile-time techniques, flexibility is achieved by enabling configuration files consisting of preprocessor symbol definitions (see \ref s-why-symbols for the justification of this design decision).
+With rare exceptions, each symbol determines a behavior of the framework and is used as a default template argument somewhere in the framework.
+The mechanism is complemented with several convenience features:

-- The configuration file does not have to define all the symbols used in the code, but only those that are used (i.e. those that appear in the templates that get instantiated).
-This is enabled by a special tool that takes over from the pre-processor and eliminates the unused symbols from the source before the actual compilation begins.
+- The configuration file does not have to define all the symbols that appear in the framework, but only those that are actually used (i.e. those that appear in the templates that get *instantiated*).
+This is enabled by a special tool that takes over from the preprocessor and eliminates the unused symbols from the source before the actual compilation begins.

 - Two features are aimed at making it easy and efficient to write scripts that explore a parameter space and perform an experiment for each parameter setting:
   - One can compile the framework and run an experiment by a single command, in which one can specify the configuration file, additional symbols for the *compile-time* configuration and command line arguments for the *run-time* configuration.